Russell-Pollari/stripe2qbo/README.md

 **Quickly sync your Stripe transactions with Quick Books Online.**

-I run two companies for SharpestMinds (US co. and CAN co.).
-This, unfortunately, doubles much of our costs—particularly around payment processing and accounting.

-Saved the company ~$200 CAD/month with this humble CLI.
+I saved myself ~$100 USD/month with this humble app.

 Built with my specific use cases in mind.
-But shoudn't too hard to generalize/customize for other use cases.
+But it shoudn't be too hard to generalize/customize for others.
 Issues, feature requests, and PRs welcome!

-If you want some help running this, or configuring it to your use case, get in touch!
+If you want some help configuring this to your use case, get in touch!

 ## Installation

 > Requires a QBO developer account and an QBO app with a client ID and secret.
 See [here](https://developer.intuit.com/app/developer/qbo/docs/develop/authentication-and-authorization/oauth-2.0)

+### Server

 `$ python3 -m venv venv`